-I currently work in the Advanced R&D Group at Desktop Metal, where I develop new metal additive manufacturing technologies.
-Desktop Metal is a great company to work for, and we’re always hiring - please check out our careers page!
+From 2017-2019, I worked in the Advanced R&D Group at Desktop Metal, where I developed new metal additive manufacturing technologies.
+Desktop Metal is a great company to work for, and they are always hiring - please check out their careers page!

 I was lucky enough to track down the original chase screw-cutting mechanism for my Ames lathe.
 Unfortunately, the mechanism was missing one critical part - the gear that links the mechanism to the spindle of the lathe!
 The gear is a non-standard size, and it was going to be prohibitively expensive to have a new one manufactured by a professional gear shop.
 Instead, with the help of our awesome Applications Engineering team, I was able to design and print a replacement in 17-4 stainless steel.